dmo575/2D-game-engine/README.md

     - `sudo dnf install cmake`
 - Install SDL2 development libraries (we will be using SDL2, mixer, ttf and image)
     - `sudo dnf install SDL2-devel SDL2_mixer-devel SDL2_ttf-devel SDL2_image-devel`
-    - If for some reason your SDL libraries are not located at `/usr/include/SDL2`, please update the `includePath` property inside **c_cpp_properties.json** with the correct path.
+    - If for some reason your SDL libraries are not located at `/usr/include/SDL2`, please update the `includePath` property inside **c_cpp_properties.json**  and also the `include_directories` inside the CMakeLists.txt with the correct path.
 - Create a build directory inside the project directory
     - `mkdir build`
 - Run the cmake command **inside the build directory you just created**.
 This  will generate CMake files using the CMakeLists.txt on the parent directory.